wurli/tidyverse-dev-bot/README.md

 5. Tweets are posted using the {rtweet} package

-6. This is run by sourcing `run.R` once every hour using GitHub Actions
+This is all automated using GitHub Actions, which simply sources `run.R` once every hour.

 ## Why?